sprestridge/sprestridge.github.io/_posts/2016-02-06-Joshua-Tree.md

 **Facilities**: Park staff maintain three entrance stations, three visitor centers, one nature center, 93 miles of paved and 106 miles of unpaved roads, 9 campgrounds (523 camp sites), 10 picnic areas (38 sites), 32 trailheads, and 191 miles of hiking trail.
 Behind the scenes the park operates and maintains two water treatment facilities, 13 solar power stations, four maintenance facilities, and eight employee housing units.

-Note: This post originally appeared on [Medium](https://medium.com/p/42ec007f6724) but I am making an effort to host my own writing.

 ### Other parks in my series